 What types of restrictions unreasonably delay or prevent viewers from using an antenna?

 Can an antenna user be required to obtain prior approval before installing his antenna?

-Restrictions on antennas are not allowed by the FCC, but HOA’s or local government can require you to obtain a permit or installation prior approval.
+Restrictions on antennas are not allowed by the FCC, but HOA’s or local government can require you to obtain a permit or installation prior to approval.
 Keep in mind that they are not allowed to charge you for a permit.
 Also, neither the permit nor the approval is allowed to unreasonably delay the installation of an antenna or increase the cost of installation.